ton-community/ton-docs/docs/v3/documentation/smart-contracts/message-management/sending-messages.md

  = CurrencyCollection;
 ```

 This scheme means the message may carry the dictionary of additional _extra-currencies_ with the TON value.
-However, we may neglect it and assume that the message value is serialized as "number of nanotons as variable integer" and "`0` - empty dictionary bit".
+However, we may neglect it and assume that the message value is serialized as number of nanotons as variable integer and "`0` - empty dictionary bit".

 Indeed, in the elector code above, we serialize coins amounts via `.store_coins(toncoins)` but then just put a string of zeros with a length equal to `1 + 4 + 4 + 64 + 32 + 1 + 1`.
 What is it?